District 63: Success Without Boundaries

 - Differentiated instruction - because every student has different strengths and learning styles.

-- An outstanding music program, seven sports offered at Gemini, after school activities ranging from chess and science clubs to drama, and a Gemini Club led by Maine East's esteemed Schuler Scholar Program.
+- An outstanding music program, eight sports offered at Gemini, after school activities ranging from chess and science clubs to drama, and a Gemini Club led by Maine East's esteemed Schuler Scholar Program.

 - Parent involvement and family activities: PTOs, movie nights, picnics, book fairs, literacy nights, and more.

-- Expanded Learning @ D63, offering before- and after-school programming as well as engaging options for winter, spring, and summer break.
+- Expanded Learning at D63, offering before- and after-school programming as well as engaging options for winter, spring, and summer break.

 - A Family Resource Center that provides a wide range of classes and programming for D63 families and parents.